Important Notes

 usb-1a86_USB_Serial-if00-port0 | This is the default name for generic serial chips like CH340, cannot be used for configuration. | /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0 |

-- Normal Situation: The terminal will display an ID similar to the example below (the image is for illustration only).
+- Normal Case: The terminal will display an ID similar to the following (image below is just an example)

 Loading...